 There are two ways to date a pregnancy.
 Physicians often date a pregnancy from the first day of your last period.
 The second way to date a pregnancy is from the time of conception, which generally occurs two weeks after the first day of your last period.
 The required Informed Consent packet we will provide you has information based on dating your pregnancy from conception, which normally occurs two weeks after the first day of your last period.

-Please be aware that Michigan law requires a 24-hour “waiting” period before either procedure.
+Please be aware that Michigan law requires a 24-hour “waiting” period before either in-clinic abortion or the abortion pill.
 You will be required to review information from the state and sign a form stating that you have done so before the procedure can be done.

 We encourage you to streamline this process by taking advantage of the State’s web page where you can view and download all the necessary forms.
 See the "Patient Forms" section below for the necessary information and forms.